ssg/yello/README.md

 # why

 I think @c64skate showed me such a demo on MS-DOS months ago, and it's been in my mind to do it on Amstrad CPC since.
+I used this Sunday as an opportunity to do it.

 # building